SocksTheWolf/AntiScamBot/docs/faq.md

 Anything under the "THE BOT" role in the TAG server is allowed to be added.

+### When I activate the bot, why is it suddenly banning hundreds of accounts?

+{{ site.bot_name }} imports all the bans of scammers that it knows about.
+This can be several hundreds of accounts, but not to worry, due to the way {{ site.bot_name }} processes bans, these accounts do not have to be in your server.
+So while it looks like your entire discord community is getting banned, it is not.

 ### Is {{ site.bot_name }} open source?

 Yes!
 You can see the [project source code here](https://github.com/SocksTheWolf/AntiScamBot).